frappe/test-orchestrator/README.md

  **Note:** Separate test list is maintained for each build id.

 #### Get next test to run
-Once the instance is registered, a test instance can ask for next text based on availability.
+Once the instance is registered, a test instance can ask for next test based on availability.
 Orchestrator will return one test to execute from the registered test list.

 * **URL**